Bare Metal Recovery: The Rubrik Way

 With the copied data stored in VHDX format, Rubrik is then able to provide a very fast restore experience, whether that be a complete recovery to a new server or a simple mount of the data to existing Windows hosts.
 Booting from a preconfigured Windows PE Image, Live Mounting the desired point-in-time snapshot, and running an included script to perform the restoration of the data is all that needs to be done in order to perform a complete bare metal recovery with Rubrik.
 No OS installation and no manual disk/partition configuration is required.

 Even in this multi-cloud world, we notice introductions of on-premises services such as of AWS Outposts and Azure Stack.
 This only solidifies the fact that data protection vendors must not ignore the age-old physical system.
-Rubrik’s BMR provides a robust set of physical backup and recovery features using the same simplistic, policy-based architecture that is applied throughout its entire design center–physical, virtual, and cloud.
+Rubrik’s BMR provides a robust set of physical backup and recovery features using the same simple, policy-based architecture that is applied throughout its entire design center–physical, virtual, and cloud.
 To learn more about Rubrik Bare Metal Recovery and other features, check out the Rubrik Andes 5.0 Technical Overview webinar.